-All transfer applicants under the age of 22 must submit official high school records, including an ACT or SAT score, and meet basic competency requirements.
-Students who will be 22 years old by the time the semester begins are exempt from the competency requirements.
+All transfer applicants under the age of 22 who have not completed an Arizona General Education Certificate (AGEC), associate's degree, or first-year composition must submit official high school records, including an ACT or SAT score, and meet basic competency requirements.
+Students who will be 22 years old and have 24 transfer semester hours by the time the semester begins are exempt from the competency requirements.